wp-plugins/collapsing-category-list/readme.txt

 3. Detail widget settings categories

 == Changelog ==

+= 0.0.8 =
+* Updated to WordPress 3.8
+* Add two new images for Twenty Fourteen theme and Twenty Thirteen theme
+* Now the plugin remove the link in categories correctly

 = 0.0.7 =
 * Change the id for class on 'a' tag